 MATLAB is a commercial computing environment developed by MathWorks, targeted specifically at numerical computations and simulations, that uses a proprietary language, also called MATLAB.
 MATLAB offers functionality for creating and manipulating arrays and matrices, for plotting functions and data and for implementing mathematical algorithms that solve physical and engineering problems.
-This tutorial gives a brief introduction to the MATLAB language using as environment MATLAB 2019.
-Basic MATLAB syntax (variables, operators, input, output, arrays, matrices, functions, plotting) is illustrated using small examples that are saved as MATLAB scripts, for example test_hello.m, test_output.m.
-Most of the examples will also run in the open source software Octave.
+This tutorial gives a brief introduction to the MATLAB language using as environment MATLAB 2020.
+Basic MATLAB syntax (variables, operators, input, output, arrays, matrices, functions, plotting) is illustrated using small examples that are saved as MATLAB scripts.
+All examples will also run in the open source software Octave.

 A computing environment like MATLAB or Octave offers a broad support for solving mathematical problems analytically as well as numerically.
 MATLAB programs hide implementation details and much of the underlying complexity.
 Engineers can set up models and generate solutions even without understanding mathematical model or numerical method very well initially, so they can just focus on their physical problem.
 Since powerful solvers are available, the focus is shifted from solving a problem to modeling it correctly.

 MATLAB has powerful support for solving numerical problems that model common engineering problems.
 For example, the Ordinary Differential Equation solvers (ode45, ode23) in MATLAB solve time-dependent problems with a variety of properties.
 The PDE (Partial Differential Equation) Toolbox provides functions for solving partial differential equations that model structural mechanics and heat transfer problems using finite element analysis.
 The functions are well-documented and there are many examples available.